Arr0way/arr0way.github.io/_posts/2014-12-11-nmap-cheat-sheet.md

 <div class="note info">
   <h5>Agressive scan timings are faster, but could yeild inaccurate results!</h5>
-  <p>T5 uses very aggressive scan timings and could lead to missed ports, T4 is a better compromise if you need fast results.</p>
+  <p>T5 uses very aggressive scan timings and could lead to missed ports, T3-4 is a better compromise if you need fast results (depending on if local network or remote).</p>
 </div>

 ### Nmap scan from file